ttiee/ttiee/README.md

 ## About me

 - 😊 I'm Ttiee.
-You can call me Shenqi, Shrenqi or Tie.
+You can call me Shenqi, Fe or Tie.
 - 🏫 University: Soochow University.
 - 🎓 Major: Mechanical Engineering 🛠️
 - 🧠 Interested in coding, computers, mathematics, and physics 🧪.